zImSkillz/SpamBudeNET-Network-Helper/README.md

-# Lyxos
+# SpamBudeNET
-Lyxos Anticheat is a FiveM Anticheat, from server owner to server owner
+SpamBudeNET is a Minecraft Network

 ### Information:
 - Created on 06/29/2022